 Just looking at all the ways your indoor cat can get fleas above can almost make you just throw your hands up in the air.
 I mean, where CAN’T you get fleas from?

 Me, I like to just assume we are in an ongoing war with these little pests.
 But using a really good flea preventative medication and also doing a few things around our home works really well at keeping them from partying on us.

 How to Control Fleas Around Your Home and Yard

 Mow Your Lawn Regularly

 Ticks usually like to hang out in damp areas and in tall grass and weeds.
-It is important to keep your lawn mowed and to walk your dog on a path and try to keep them out of the tall grass.
+It is important to keep your lawn mowed and to walk your cat or dog on a path, out of the tall grass.

 Clean Your Yard